Before starting an insulation project, figure out what insulation type you need and estimate the cost. This will help you save time, money, and hassle

 These denser, heavier batts are designed to block sound transfer between walls and floors.

-If soundproofing is a priority—especially between floors or internal walls—acoustic batts are worth the investment.
+If soundproofing is a priority, especially between floors or around internal walls, acoustic batts are worth the investment.

 Reflective Insulation